quay/quay-performance-scripts/README.md

 - QUAY_USERNAME: Username to log into Podman
 - QUAY_PASSWORD: Password for the above user
 - QUAY_HOST: The url where Quay is hosted (Eg: http://localhost:8080)
-- CONTAINER_HOST: The path where container images will be pushed to (Eg: localhost:8080)
+- CONTAINER_HOST: The registry domain where container images will be pushed (Quay's domain to test Quay.
+Eg: localhost:8080)
 - OAUTH_TOKENS: A list of authorization tokens to enable API calls(On Quay: Create an organization followed by creating an application in the organization.
 Generate token for the application.
 Eg: '["oauthtoken1", "oauthtoken2"]')
 - CONTAINER_IMAGES: A list of container images with tag (if not defaults to latest tag) to run tests against.
 Eg: '["quay.io/prometheus/node-exporter:v1.2.2", "quay.io/bitnami/sealed-secrets-controller:v0.16.0"]')